 The changing basketball landscape in Manitoba is seeing a growing number of ‘club teams’ formed at all levels and areas.
 The following documents detail a number of support files and points surrounding how these clubs are to conduct themselves to ensure the game continues to flourish in a stable manner.

-Basketball Manitoba expects all of its ‘members in good standing’ to abide by all the statements detailed in this document.
-Those not abiding by these policies and statements face the risk of losing all insurance coverage and protection, access to MABO certified officials, access to using Basketball Manitoba communication services (web, email, and fax) and overall recognition and support of their
+Basketball Manitoba expects all of its members in good standing to abide by all the statements detailed in this document.
+Those not abiding by these policies and statements face the risk of losing all insurance coverage and protection, access to MABO-certified officials, access to using Basketball Manitoba communication services (web, email, social media) and overall recognition and support of their

 programs.

-The following has been laid out to ensure the overall integrity of the game of basketball is maintained and those involved at all levels experience being as positive as possible!
+The following has been laid out to ensure the overall integrity of the game of basketball is maintained, and those involved at all levels experience the best possible environment.
+This information is applicable to all members and is in effect when operating inside and beyond Manitoba.

 DEFINITIONS